What is Black Friday?

 - Offering incentives to accelerate social sharing.
 To generate more sales you need to drive more traffic to your website quickly, that’s why paid social media and Google ads are marketers’ go-to tactic for driving online footfall.
 However, you can also try to incentivize shoppers to share your promotions and increase social traffic by offering discount coupons.
 The best spots to place these offers are the homepage, the product page, checkout page, and the order confirmation page.
 You can also experiment with sticking the coupon in your purchase confirmation email.

 - Creating gift guides.
 Sales can be overwhelming, so helping your potential customers find the most interesting and relevant offers is one of the best ways to make them open their wallets.
-Ensure you create several gift guides aimed at different audience segments (gifts for him, gifts for her, gifts for couples, gifts for grandparents, etc) and feature them on your homepage as well as in your email marketing campaigns.
+Ensure you create several gift guides aimed at different audience segments (gifts for him, gifts for her, gifts for couples, gifts for grandparents, gift ideas for entrepreneurs, etc) and feature them on your homepage as well as in your email marketing campaigns.

 - Taking advantage of emotional triggers.
 Black Friday shoppers are no different to your regular customers, only that they come to your store already itching to spend money.
 All you have to do to help them make a purchase is push the right buttons by peppering your website with different emotional triggers.
 Be sure to feature visually compelling offers (limited discounts, free shipping, referral coupons, free gifts) in premium spots on your website as well as add a live support window (at least for the busiest shopping period), as eager shoppers are always brimming with questions.
 Exit-intent popups and gift cards have also proved to be particularly effective at grabbing the interest of undecided buyers.